tomrist/libpasta-hugo/content/introduction/basic-usage.md

 }
 ```

-In the first option, we do not need the user's password (and can therefore
+In the first step, we do not need the user's password (and can therefore
-migrate all passwords whenever necessary).
+apply this to all user passwords when desired).
 However, the password hash is now
 comprised of both a bcrypt computation AND an argon2 computation.
 Notice the
 `libpasta`-specific password hash, `$!` denoting a nested hash value.

-In the second option, if the user correctly enters their password, then the hash
+In the second step, if the user correctly enters their password, then a new hash
-is recomputed from scratch with a fresh salt.
-However, until the user logs in,
+is computed from scratch with a fresh salt using the new algorithm.
+This
-the password hash will never be updated and is potentially vulnerable.

-The best option in practice is to combine the two: migrate all password hashes
-using the first option as soon as possible, and then opportunistically recompute
-the new hash whenever the user logs in.
+requires updating the stored version of the hash.

 #### Basic configuration